JACOBSON COMMUNICATION

 Picture

 I do not use generative AI, nor do I generally endorse its use for writing and creation in public relations, the music industry, or art.
-To all my fellow comms and creatives out there; stay human!
+Read more here:

 The Jacobson Governing Principles for Ethical Uses of AI